LoopKit/loopdocs/docs/nightscout/remote-commands.md

 * Fill out the treatment log until you get to the OTP row
     * When using Safari, the OTP code is automatically offered - might need to tap twice
     * For other authentication apps (Authenticator, 1Password, etc)
-        * Tap on the code in the authentication app and copy to your clipboard
+        * Tap on the code in the authentication app and copy it to your clipboard
-        * In Nightscout and paste that code into the OTP box
+        * In Nightscout, paste that code into the OTP box
     * Click “Submit Form”

 Note that Loop will honor both the current OTP code and the one that just expired.